googleapis/repo-automation-bots/packages/do-not-merge/README.md

 This bot is deprecated and is planned for shutdown August 4, 2025.

+We suggest running using pull request reviews to actually block the merging of pull requests.
+Alternatively, you can easily replicate "Do Not Merge GCF"s functionality using GitHub actions and the "gh" CLI: https://docs.github.com/en/actions/how-tos/writing-workflows/choosing-what-your-workflow-does/using-github-cli-in-workflows

 ---

 The Do Not Merge bot checks for the `do not merge` label on pull requests and